Co-ops and mutuals in Australia

-Some typical examples are credit unions and mutuals banks, roadside assistance and mobility clubs, non-profit health funds, mutual insurers, profit to member super funds, retail buying groups, agricultural co-operatives and friendly societies.
+Some typical examples are credit unions and mutual banks, roadside assistance and mobility clubs, non-profit health funds, mutual insurers, profit-to-member super funds, retail buying groups, agricultural co-operatives and friendly societies.

 Their purpose is to serve their members, who are also their customers, suppliers, their employees or a mixture.
-They do not exist to serve external capital investors, which means that they can concentrate on returning benefit to members, instead of economic reward for shareholders.
+They do not exist to serve external capital investors, which means that they can concentrate on returning benefits to members instead of an economic reward for shareholders.

 - Co-ops and mutuals exist in every State and Territory.